 - Brickstone Grill & Eatery An attractive restaurant venue located on the D1 level of the UW-Parkside Student Center.
-The Brickstone Grill & Eatery features a panorama of food destinations including made to order sandwiches and salads, freshly made pizza, calzones and Italian casseroles, made to order grill items, hand carved favorites, sushi and special "feature dishes". - The Den Located on the D2 level of the Student Center, the Den will be open but no food will be served from this location. - The Encore Located outside the Student Center Cinema.
-Proudly featuring a full range of Starbucks beverages along with delicious desserts, pastries and bottled beverages. - Book & Brew Located in the Library lounge, offering premium coffee and graband-go items. - Wyllie Market A variety of soup, sandwiches, and grab & go items and all your favorite beverages including Starbucks.
+The Brickstone Grill & Eatery features a panorama of food destinations including made to order sandwiches and salads, freshly made pizza and flatbread, made to order grill and pasta dishes, homemade meals, sushi, smoothies, and special "featuredishes". - The Den Located on the D2 level of the Student Center; The Den will open mid-fall with late night snack options. - The Encore Located outside the Student Center Cinema.
+Proudly featuring a full range of Starbucks beverages along with delicious desserts, pastries, to-go sandwiches, and bottled beverages. - Book & Brew Located in the Library lounge, offering premium coffee, bottled beverages and grab-and-go items. - Wyllie Market Open for breakfast and lunch with a wide variety of grab-and-go items, make your own pizza and all your favorite beverages.
 Located on the D1 level of Wyllie Hall. - Catering Catering services are available to fit the needs of any size group or budget.
 Contact catering at 595-2346 or visit their office at SCTR 209.